scrapinghub/web-poet/docs/intro/overrides.rst

         def to_item(self):
             ... # parsers here

-Then we could easily retrieve all Page Objects per subpackage or module like this:
+Then we could easily retrieve all :class:`~.OverrideRule` filtered per subpackage or module like this:

 .. code-block:: python